christosmarg/uni/assignment-1.5-arrays-pointers-files/minecurses/README.md

 ## To Do

-* Add restart option
-* Add quit option right when game opens
+* Add more error checks
 * Load score log to ui
 * Add colors
 * Add UTF-8 support